-- Strengthening partnership network Signed a new agreement to advance to the next phase of collaboration with Pacific Life Re in Asia. - Upgrade of the analytic engine Has enriched its algorithms with more elaborative auxiliary data, which, in conjunction with its existing information system and records, will lend transformational support and capabilities to its analytics, empowering more precise and robust results that are suited for commercial applications.
-The collaborative research studies with leading industry partners have enhanced and validated the Company's analytic framework and insurance risk rating services platform, which is now ready for deployment to the wide insurance and financial services industry. - API rollout for market adoption The Company's risk rating services platform is built on an application programming interface (API) structure that is integrated with its partners' core system, linked to an underlying data repertoire and analytic framework that facilitates real-time rating feedback to insurance companies.
-Regular API upgrades and enhancements enable greater flexibility in tightening service integration and broadening commercial opportunities with the Company's partners. - Official patent recognition Over the past two years, Sapientus has been granted seven patents by the National Copyright Administration of China (NCAC) for the abovementioned model algorithms and technological infrastructure as well as insurance-oriented applications, for example, Risk Rating API Design, Insurance Risk Assessment platform and Insurance Fraud Detection System (two other applications are still pending approval).
+- Strengthening partnership network Signed a new agreement to advance to the next phase of collaboration with Pacific Life Re in Asia. - Upgrade of the analytic engine We have enriched the algorithms with more elaborative auxiliary data, which, in conjunction with the existing information system and records, will lend transformational support and capabilities to the analytics, empowering more precise and robust results that are suited for commercial applications.
+The collaborative research studies with leading industry partners have enhanced and validated our analytic framework and insurance risk rating services platform, which is now ready for deployment to the wide insurance and financial services industry. - API rollout for market adoption Our risk rating services platform is built on an application programming interface (API) structure that is integrated with our partners' core system, linked to an underlying data repertoire and analytic framework that facilitates real-time rating feedback to insurance companies.
+Regular API upgrades and enhancements enable greater flexibility in tightening service integration and broadening commercial opportunities with our partners. - Official patent recognition Over the past two years, Sapientus has been granted eight patents by the National Copyright Administration of China (NCAC) for the abovementioned model algorithms and technological infrastructure as well as insurance-oriented applications, for example, Risk Rating API Design, Insurance Risk Assessment platform and Insurance Fraud Detection System (one other applications is still pending approval).
 NCAC is the governing body for patent and copyright verification and approval in China.
 The Company's successful applications for these patents validate Sapientus' continuing innovation in data science and its application in the field of insurance, finance, and beyond, demonstrating the Company's active participation and contributions to the industry.